 Why do you need training before starting work in a clean room?

 Setting up a clean room environment is a large-scale investment; therefore, it is essential that the staff using it is properly trained for working in a controlled environment.
 Standards and best practices cannot be learnt on site or by doing, as doing so would expose the environment to the risk of contamination.
 For example, think of a pharmaceutical company manufacturing medicine for a serious disease like hemophilia.
 For pharmacists and researchers who produce hemorrhagic medicine from plasma, it is critical to work in a sterile environment.
 Before they start working, they must perform a long process of preventative and protective steps, from wearing protective gear to using the clean room correctly.
+Also, personel must familiarize themselves with how to operate clean room equipment such as pass boxes.

 Who needs training?